 Advance notice required

 The arrangements allow for a minimum period of a full three months between the announcement of change in the rate of IPT and the implementation of that rate change.
-For example, the changes announced in the March 1999 Budget did not come into force until 1 July 1999, and the changes announced in the June 2010 Budget did not come into force until 4 January 2011.
+For example, changes announced in the June 2010 Budget did not come into force until 4 January 2011 and the changes announced in the 2016 Autumn Statement did not come into force until 1 June 2017.

 Legal basis for the transitional arrangements

 Any transitional provisions are contained in the Finance Act in which the change in rate is announced.
-Section 24 of the Finance Act 1997 contains the transitional arrangements for the amended Finance Act 1994, for the increase in rate from 2.5% to 4%; and section 125 of the Finance Act 1999 contains the transitional arrangements, where the rate was increased from 4% to 5%.
+For example, section 125 of the Finance Act 1999 contains the transitional arrangements, where the rate was increased from 4% to 5% and section 17 of the Finance Act 2017 contains the transitional arrangements, where the rate was increased from 10% to 12%.

 Next page